andreivcodes/andreiv.com/src/content/professional/spacemesh.md

 index: 1
 ---

-Joined the marketing team as a developer focused on improving developer experience for the Spacemesh protocol.
+Joined the marketing team as a part time developer focused on improving developer experience for the Spacemesh protocol.
 Worked on various frontend projects and internal tools to enhance the ecosystem's usability.

 <br></br>